longy2k/raycast-timeline-journal/README.md

 Provide a folder path to store all your timelines in markdown format.
 Then start journaling!

 Adjust additional settings such as insert position, date, and time format, go to: `Raycast Settings > Extensions > Timeline Journal`.

+## Other Notes
+Timeline Journal has been merged with [SnapJot](https://www.raycast.com/k41531/snap-jot)!

+Please visit the Raycast Store and download the SnapJot extension.

+Otherwise, you can download this version by cloning this repo and running `npm install && npm run dev`.